-As Jessie Diggins stretched out her left ski and crossed the finish line of the women’s cross-country team sprint, race, she raised her arms above her hard before tumbling to the snow in jubilation seconds later, where she was mobbed by her teammate, Kikkan Randall.
+As Jessie Diggins stretched out her left ski and crossed the finish line of the women’s cross-country team sprint race, she raised her arms above her head before tumbling to the snow in jubilation seconds later, where she was mobbed by her teammate, Kikkan Randall.

 “Did we just win the Olympics?”
 Diggins said, microphones picking up her words.